kriasoft/babel-starter-kit/README.md

 ### Getting Started

+For better experience, make sure that you have `npm v3+` installed.
 Start by cloning this repo and installing project dependencies:

 ```
 $ git clone -o babel-starter-kit -b master --single-branch \